ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 Requests concerning information under the control of SQL Visual Debugger may be sent to the contact address below.

+Where applicable, users may also withdraw consent or disable optional usage telemetry through the controls described in Section 1.
+Disabling telemetry does not affect the lawfulness of processing that occurred before the setting was changed where applicable law provides otherwise.

-For information collected directly by Lemon Squeezy, Microsoft, GitHub, a database provider, or another independent third party, requests may need to be directed to that provider in accordance with its privacy policy.
+For information collected directly by Lemon Squeezy, Microsoft, GitHub, a database provider, telemetry provider, or another independent third party, requests may need to be directed to that provider in accordance with its privacy policy.

 ## 16. Children's Privacy